 “Enabling research teams to collaborate globally and share findings externally are significant challenges facing all universities,” says Kathy McCabe, Global Director of Information Services (CIO) at Heriot-Watt University.
 “But with a university’s reputation hinged on the quality of their research, there is a real need to enable those teams to conduct their work in best-of-breed ecosystems, founded on collaboration.
 Tech leaders have an obligation to facilitate these research teams and build prestige around the institution.”

-6. Delegate ownership to department heads and work closer with your stakeholders
+6. Delegate ownership to department heads and work closely with your stakeholders

 As with any technology or transformation project, the best way to design a solution that works and drives high adoption is to work closely with those you are implementing the service for.
 “You should be working closely with department heads and middle management to design solutions that work best for the students,” says Laura.
 “Based on our experience, they are more closely aligned to the students and are therefore in a perfect position to gather input and feedback on new tools and services that will help them get better outcomes.
 Working in this way dramatically improves the student experience because they take an active part in creating it.”